Published on March 19th, 2013 | by Patricia0

 The generously long cord (20 foot) makes cleaning large areas really easy.
 When finished cleaning, you can wrap the cord neatly around the base of the vacuum.
 A rewindable cord would be a nice feature, but it’s definitely not a deal breaker for me considering the low price tag.

-All in all, this is a really good vacuum for hardwood floors and deserved to be right up there with the other vacuums.
+All in all, this is a really solid vacuum and deserves to be right up there with the other more expensive options.

 Who is this vacuum best for?
 People in homes with lots of wood and tile who need a light and affordable vacuum.